ConnorHoang/robot_localization_cpp/README.md

 ### Particle Filter Logic
 <!--appraoch-->
 <!--Explain conceptual logic behind how a particle filter works-->
-Shown in Figure 1 is the particle filter logic.
+Shown in Figure 1 is the particle filter logic, which starts by waiting for LIDAR data.

 <!-- block diagram of pf logic-->
 ![Block diagram of PF logic](media/block_diagram_PF_Logic.png)